jaygray0919/wsdoc/docs/index.rst

 Once the PAT is generated, copy and paste it on the notepad.

-To setup the local dev env, the script – local-env-setup.sh is created.
+To setup the local dev env, the script |emd| ``local-env-setup.sh`` is created.
 Please, run the following commands to start the build process.

 .. code-block:: bash